 - Wellington Street Car Park

 - Wirrina Car Park

-The risk is just more congestion as people drive round in circles looking for a car parking space.
+One likely outcome is more congestion as people drive round in circles looking for a car parking space, which happens in many cities.
 At the moment you can drive into the city and find a space relatively quickly, so whether you’re parking in the centre for work or leisure this isn’t really a problem.
-Another advantage, for the council at least, it removes competition, with fewer spaces the council may be able to push up its own parking prices generating more revenue for the city council.
+Another advantages, for the council at least is with fewer spaces the council will be able to push up its own parking prices to generate more revenue for the city council.

 In the local plan it says: “public transport links will be strengthened” and in the overarching issues sections, it also says “There is a need to improve public transport and to reduce travel by private car.
 There are opportunities to improve walking and cycling networks.”
 This does seem to conflict with the latest news where some bus routes are to be scrapped or reduced as reported in the Peterborough Telegraph here.